-With the Easter holiday almost here and Passover continuing through Tuesday night, I’m reminded of one of the reasons I am so passionate about seniors being comfortable with using basic technology on their cameras, tablets or computers.
+With the Easter holiday almost here and Passover continuing through Tuesday night, I’m reminded of one of the reasons I am so passionate about boomers and seniors being comfortable with using basic technology on their cameras, tablets or computers.
 It is so easy today to connect family and friends who are in many different locations, sometimes throughout the world.

 My personal preference is to use Zoom.us, an easy, one-time download, to connect with one another by computer, iPhone, iPad or other Android phone or tablet for seeing one another, sharing celebrations.
 If no electronic devices are available, you can even use a mobile or land line phone to call in.

 One of the things that makes this program extra special from my perspective is that you can record your conversations, gatherings, events… whatever is shared and you’ll be preserving the memories for whomever/whenever in both video and audio!

 On this past Christmas day, my cousins gathered from nine different locations, including at an airport, as well as by phone from India.
 We were together for over an hour.